I stayed with 3 of my friends in a glamping tent and we all enjoyed it. We felt very welcomed and it was a beautiful

 Spacious and Comfortable Glamping Tent Rentals near Arapaho National Forest, ColoradoGranby, Colorado (United States)

 These spacious and comfortable glamping tent rentals are located near the Arapaho National Forest in Colorado and are fitted to make guests feel right at home during their unique outdoor getaway.
-With the ability to accommodate up to four guests comfortably, these one-room tents feature a queen-size bed and we can provide up to two cots upon request.
+With the ability to accommodate up to four guests comfortably, these one-room tents feature a queen-size bed and if necessary two cots can be provided upon request.

 The tent includes linens, bedding, and towels.
 There is a small camp kitchen inside of the tent, which comes with dishes, cutlery, a cast iron pan and grilling utensils.
 Guests can cook over the open fire on their private fire pit.
 The fire pit has a grill top perfect for grilling BBQ type foods.
 There is a cooler for beverages and perishables, and ice is available on the property.
 Shared bathroom facilities are located a short walk away from the tents.

 Outside, guests can enjoy the use of the front porch, which overlooks the lake and offers a great place to kick back and relax after a busy day.
 There is even a private fire pit, which is perfect for a night of toasting s'mores under the stars.
+The tents and tipis do have one small buddy heater that uses 16oz cans of propane.
+Guests may bring their own propane from home or purchase from the property in the store.
+These heaters do help provide some warmth in the overnight hours but will not be a perfect heating system.
+This is outdoor glamping and the tents and tipis are not heated units.
 Read More